HomeLatest NewsEnterprise ITHitachi to acquire digital engineering firm GlobalLogic for $9.6 billion

 Also, digital engineering spends will grow at 17% CAGR between 2019 and 2023, while IT spends will grow at less than 1% CAGR in the same period.
 Even legacy engineering and R&D services are expected to degrow during this period.

-“Enterprises across sectors, be it retail, banking, oil & gas, are all looking to build digital products and cloud-based backend platforms on a microservices architecture.
+“Enterprises across sectors, be it retail, banking, oil & gas, are all looking to build digital products and cloud-based backend platforms on a architecture.
 While some of them will build their own internal teams to create this, like Walmart for instance has done, but many others will be willing to work with good digital engineering companies like GlobalLogic and EPAM,” Rastogi of Zinnov said.

 Get the day's headlines from Tech Observer straight in your inbox